WarperSan/Ocean-Ritual/Assets/BehaviourModule/README.md

 Once you have this set up, you need to create your tree inside `SetUpTree` and returns the root of the tree.

 ## Tree Visualizer
-The visualizer is a neat tool that allows you to see your tree in action.
+The visualizer is a useful tool that allows you to see your tree in action.

 To open it, you need to go to `Window -> Tree Visualizer`, This will open a window that will show you the current tree inspected.
-This tool shows you the structure of the tree and the different state of each node.
+This tool will show you the structure of the tree (which node is connected to which node) and their different state (at runtime).

+### `Node.GetText`
+To improve the readability of the visualizer, you can override the method `Node.GetText` inside your custom Node to show an unique text.
+This will replace the default text shown by a node. *Note that this will change the text for every node of this type*

+### Alias
+In the same category, if you want to give a particular name to a certain node without changing `Node.GetText`, you can assign a value to the `Node.Alias` of the node in question.
+If the alias is set, it will override the text given by the node.
+This can be useful when you want to name a certain branch of the tree.